Scholastica Law Review Submission Insights: 2025 Edition

 A data-driven look at the legal scholarship cycle

-Welcome to the 2024 edition of Scholastica's law review submission insights report!
-Here, we dig into our most recent submission season data (anonymized and aggregated, of course) to provide a clearer picture of the annual article selection cycle.
+Welcome to the latest edition of Scholastica's Law Review Submission Insights report — now in its 10th year!
+Here, we dig into our submission season data (anonymized and aggregated) to shed light on past and present trends in the annual article selection cycle.

 When do law reviews open?

-We know it's helpful for scholars to get a sense of when law reviews historically tend to open (and presumably initiate article selection) since many have periods when they are NOT reading submissions.
-The graph below maps out, by day, when law reviews opened during the 2023 article selection cycle (January 1, 2023 - December 31, 2023).
+We're kicking things off with one of the most common questions we hear at Scholastica, "When do law reviews usually open?" (and presumably initiate article selection).
+The graph below maps out, by day, when law reviews opened during the 2024 article selection cycle (January 1, 2024 - December 31, 2024).

-This latest data pull shows that around 50% of law reviews using Scholastica actively opened/closed submissions across the year in 2023.
-The other ~50% remained open for submissions year-round.
+Around 56% of law reviews using Scholastica actively opened/closed submissions across the year in 2024.
+The other ~44% remained open for submissions year-round.

-A couple of methodological notes: Journals can open and close their Scholastica submissions portal anytime they want, and many do so twice a year (e.g., open in the spring and close for summer, then open again in the fall and close for winter) — so a single journal could count two times in the above chart.
-Historically, only around 35% of law reviews using Scholastica actively open/close submissions at different times of the year.
-The other ~65% remain open for submissions year-round, much like traditional peer-reviewed journals.
+A quick methodological note: Journals can open and close their Scholastica submissions portal anytime they want, and many do so twice a year (e.g., open in the spring and close for summer, then open again in the fall and close for winter) — so a single journal could count two times in the above chart.

-Scholastica strongly encourages law reviews to close their accounts when not reviewing submissions.
-Over the years, we have heard from some law reviews that they sometimes remain open when not actively reviewing submissions in order to receive more papers to consider when they are ready to start filling their books.
-In such cases, we advise law reviews to add a note to their "For Authors" page explaining that they are seeking rolling submissions with information on the points in the year when they plan to review articles (e.g., we review submissions during the months of XYZ).
+Scholastica regularly reminds law reviews to close their accounts when not reviewing submissions.
+Over the years, we have heard from some law reviews that they remain open year-round to have more papers to consider when they are ready to fill their books.
+In such cases, we advise the editors to add a note to their "For Authors" page explaining that they are seeking rolling submissions with information on the points during the year when they plan to review articles (e.g., we review submissions during the months of XYZ).

 A note for authors: If you come across a law review with an open Scholastica account that reported it is closed for submissions elsewhere (i.e., on its school's website), please contact us to let us know.
 We will reach out to ensure that the law review closes its Scholastica account if it is no longer seeking articles.